 For athletes, both amateur and professional, the chance of common teeth injuries is typical.
-In fact, every sport poses a risk for dental injury, but the more common teeth injuries are associated with the “contact sports”.
+In fact, every sport poses a risk for dental injury emergency, but the more common teeth injuries are associated with the “contact sports”.
 Whatever the case, immediate assessment and management is key.

 Some of the most common teeth injuries